Nonparametric Instrumental Regression via Kernel Methods is Minimax Optimal: Background

-\begin{rem}[General multiplicative kernel] Without loss of generality, we provide our results for the vRKHS $\mathcal{G}$ induced by the operator-valued kernel given by $K = k_Z\operatorname{Id}_{\cH_X}$.
-However, with suitably adjusted constants in the assumptions, our results transfer directly to the more general vRKHS $\widetilde{\mathcal{G}}$ induced by the more general operator-valued kernel

-where $Q: \cH_X \to \cH_X$ is any positive-semidefinite self-adjoint operator.
-The precise characterization of the adjusted constants is given by \citet[Section 4.1]{li2024towards}. \end{rem}
+\begin{remark}[General multiplicative kernel] Without loss of generality, we provide our results for the vRKHS $\mathcal{G}$ induced by the operator-valued kernel given by $K = k_Z\operatorname{Id}_{\cH_X}$.
+However, with suitably adjusted constants in the assumptions, our results transfer directly to the more general vRKHS $\widetilde{\mathcal{G}}$ induced by the more general operator-valued kernel \( \widetilde K(z,z') \doteq k_Z(z,z')Q, z,z' \in E_Z, \) where $Q: \cH_X \to \cH_X$ is any positive-semidefinite self-adjoint operator.
+The characterization of the adjusted constants is given by \citet{li2024towards}. \end{remark}

 An important property of $\mathcal{G}$ is that it is isometrically isomorphic to the space of Hilbert-Schmidt operators between $\cH_Z$ and $\cH_X$ \citep[Corollary 1]{li2024towards}.
-Similarly to the scalar case, we can map every element in $\cG$ into its $\pi_Z-$equivalence class in $L_2(Z;\cH_X)$ and we use the shorthand notation $[F] = [F]_{Z;X}$ (see Definition~\ref{def:embedding} in Appendix~\ref{sec:bg_appendix} for more details).
+Similarly to the scalar case, we can map every element in $\cG$ into its $\pi_Z-$equivalence class in $L_2(Z;\cH_X)$ and we use the shorthand notation $[F] = [F]_{Z;X}$ for some $F \in \cG$ (see Appendix~\ref{sec:bg_appendix} for more details).